Application and Simulation of Computerized Adaptive Tests Through the Package catsim

 \begin{itemize} \item \(a\) represents an item's \emph{discrimination} parameter, that is, how well it discriminates individuals who answer the item correctly (or, in an alternative interpretation, individuals who agree with the idea of the item) and those who don't.
 An item with a high \(a\) value tends to be answered correctly by all individuals whose \(\theta\) is above the items difficulty level and wrongly by all the others; as this value gets lower, this threshold gets blurry and the item starts not to be as informative.
 It is common for \(a > 0\); \item \(b\) represents an item's \emph{difficulty} parameter.
-This parameter, which is measured in the same scale as \(\theta\), shows at which point of the proficiency scale an item is more informative, that is, where it discriminates the individuals who agree and those who disagree with the item.
-Since \(b\) and \(\theta\) are measured in the same scale, \(b\) follows the same distributions as \(\theta\).
+This parameter, which is measured in the same scale as \(\theta\), denotes the point where \(P(X=1)=0.5\).
 For a CAT, it is good for an item bank to have as many items as possible in all difficulty levels, so that the CAT may select the best item for each individual in all ability levels; \item \(c\) represents an item's \emph{pseudo-guessing} parameter.
-This parameter denotes what is the probability of individuals with low proficiency values to still answer the item correctly.
-Since \(c\) is a probability, \(0 < c \leq 1\), but the lower the value of this parameter, the better the item is considered; \item \(d\) represents an item's \emph{upper asymptote}.
-This parameter denotes what is the probability of individuals with high proficiency values to still answer the item incorrectly.
-Since \(d\) represents an upper limit of a probability function, \(0 < d \leq 1\), but the lower the value of this parameter, the better the item is considered; \end{itemize}
+This parameter denotes the probability of individuals with extremely low proficiency values to still answer the item correctly.
+Since \(c\) is a probability, \(0 < c \leq 1\).
+The lower the value of this parameter, the better the item is considered; \item \(d\) represents an item's \emph{upper asymptote}.
+This parameter denotes the probability of individuals with extremely high proficiency values to still answer the item incorrectly.
+Since \(d\) represents an upper limit of a probability function, \(0 < d \leq 1\).
+The lower the value of this parameter, the better the item is considered. \end{itemize}